When I think about the word “taskforce,” what comes to mind is a small group of people charged with accomplishing a specific duty or chore.

-Here are a few of the best practices we have developed for our own teams; of course your own needs will be different, your own problem/solution sets unique to your business, but in general these tips should serve you well as you launch your own versions of the Tsk Force!
+Here are a few of the best practices we have developed for our own teams.
+Your needs will be different, and your problems and solutions will be unique to your business.
+But in general, these tips should serve you well as you launch your own versions of the Task Force!

 - Keep it small.
 A committee of 4 people is probably the largest you want your Task Force to be; a smaller group works faster and communicates better.
-4 is also a good number when it comes to dividing up the work the force is tasked with performing, just be sure that your group includes at least one strong number-cruncher, one good writer, as well as one person with solid skills at presentation.
-In general the work will fall into XXX key areas: research, number-crunching or analysis, development of recommendations, and the fashioning of a report and/or presentation.
+Four is also a good number when it comes to dividing up the work the force is tasked with performing.
+Just be sure that your group includes at least one strong number-cruncher, one good writer, as well as one person with solid skills at presentation.
+In general, the work will fall into these key areas: research, number-crunching or analysis, development of recommendations, and the fashioning of a report and/or presentation.

 - Make your Task Force diverse.
 Whenever possible, Task Force members should be drawn from across your organization.
 This is not to say that some task forces should be from within one department or functional area (clearly some should), but these small committees tend to be stronger when they are made up of people with varying perspectives, backgrounds, and skill-sets.
 The recommendations the Task Force produces will be stronger if they are drawn from a variety of outlooks and will tend to be less biased if individuals from different verticals contribute.

 - Have a leader.
-A leader for the task Force has to be selected by the team itself and usually the choice is obvious.
-It might be the most senior manager on the Task Force who takes on the role or it might be the person will has already undertaken key work involved, or it might be the person with the greatest expertise or passion for the subject matter.
+A leader for the Task Force has to be selected by the team itself, and usually, the choice is obvious.
+It might be the most senior manager on the Task Force who takes on the role, or it might be the person will has already undertaken key work involved, or it might be the person with the greatest expertise or passion for the subject matter.
 In any case, someone has to take on the job of chairing the committee, supervising the work, overseeing the report, and making the presentation.
-The leader has the responsibility to keep things moving, to schedule the meetings, and to push the agenda.
+The leader has the responsibility to keep things moving, schedule the meetings, and push the agenda.